survivejs/react-book/manuscript/04_webpack_and_react.md

     + 158 hidden modules
 ```

 So we went from 650k to 172k and finally to 123k.
 The final build is a little faster than the previous one.
 As that 123k can be served gzipped, it is very reasonable.
-Things will get more problematic as we continue to add dependencies to our project.
-In that case we will have to apply some other strategies and be smarter about loading.
+As we add dependencies to the project the size will grow.
+Then we will have to apply some other strategies and be smarter about loading.
+Fortunately we can do all that with Webpack when the time comes.

 ## Activating Hot Loading for Development